ChangjiangChen/TestJavaConcepts/README.md

 # TestJavaConcepts
-this project show how to use java key words or concepts
+this project show how to use java key words and important concepts.